openbsd/src/gnu/llvm/llvm/docs/NewPassManager.rst

 If a ``PassBuilder`` has a corresponding ``TargetMachine`` for a backend, it will call ``TargetMachine::registerPassBuilderCallbacks()`` to allow the backend to inject passes into the pipeline.
-This is equivalent to the legacy PM's ``TargetMachine::adjustPassManager()``.

 Clang's ``BackendUtil.cpp`` shows examples of a frontend adding (mostly sanitizer) passes to various parts of the pipeline.
 ``AMDGPUTargetMachine::registerPassBuilderCallbacks()`` is an example of a backend adding passes to various parts of the pipeline.

+Pass plugins can also add passes into default pipelines.
+Different tools have different ways of loading dynamic pass plugins.
+For example, ``opt -load-pass-plugin=path/to/plugin.so`` loads a pass plugin into ``opt``.
+For information on writing a pass plugin, see :doc:`WritingAnLLVMNewPMPass`.

 Using Analyses
 ==============